bookercodes/pusher-chatkit-tut/README.md

 If you run the app now, you'll see the basic layout take place:

+I want to write a seperaet tutorial on building hcat layouts with Flexbox which I will link to here in the future.
+In the meantime, if you want to learn more about Flexbox I highly reccomend this resource.

 ## Step 9.
 Subscribe to messages

-I am really excited to show you this.
+I am really excited to show you this!

 Now we have a `Chatkit` connection, building chat features become as simple as hooking up Chatkit events to UI components.
 Here, let me show you.

-First, create a `MessageList.js` component in `/src/components`:
+First, create a stateless `MessageList.js` component in `/src/components`:

 ```diff